 Hapshiba Kwon ’20 presumes her first word was 엄마, Korean for “mom,” but she hesitates to call English her second language; it’s become her go-to, while Korean remains a muscle lesser-used.
 Sometimes she thinks in Japanese, with what relevant vocabulary she remembers from high school.

-Eugene Lee ’16 I’m a recent alumni whose interest in language and diffusion of cultures began during my senior year, when I took both Transnational Shakespeares with Professor Bosman, and introductory Latin and French.
+Eugene Lee ’16 I’m a recent graduate whose interest in language and diffusion of cultures began during my senior year, when I took both Transnational Shakespeares with Professor Bosman, and introductory Latin and French.
 This interest only deepened in the following two years, during which I taught English in South Korea.
 Today, I work on Disoriented, a blog project centered on Asia and identity, and occasionally contribute to Neocha, an arts and culture magazine based in Shanghai.
 I hope to be an open resource, so please feel free to reach out.
 I’m extremely excited and inspired by the work the contributors and staff are putting in, and look forward to watching this project grow!

 Emily Merriman is a Writing Associate and the Advisor for Multilingual Students in the Writing Center at Amherst College.
 She provides editorial support for Confluences: Lost & Found in Translation.
 Emily once spoke fluent French, as well as a few dialects of English.
 She has some familiarity with several other languages and is particularly trying to develop her spoken Mandarin Chinese.